IPSME- Idempotent Publish/Subscribe Messaging Environment

 \subsection{Scalability}

+Through the use of pubsub, IPSME decouples the production and consumption of messages, increasing scalability by decoupling dependencies (\ie time, space or synchronization) between interacting participants.
+IPSME is not fixed to specific properties such as expressiveness~\cite{carzaniga2001-designwide} or those related to quality of service~\cite{eugster2003-pubsub}, that can affect scalability.
+A single ME can take advantage of being centralized, but (for the integrated systems as a whole) a centralized architecture or a hierarchical topology should be avoided so as to promote scalability; a centralized architecture being a bottleneck and single point of failure, and a hierarchical topology having possible performance problems~\cite{carzaniga2001-designwide}.

 Expecting all prospective participants to be connected to the same ME is impractical; not all prospective participants would easily route to a single ME and a single ME would certainly be overloaded.
-To avoid a centralized architecture and provide scalability, IPSME specifies communication across ME boundaries \ie cross ME communication.
-IPSME conventions specify participants should connect to a local ME, but places no limitation on the number of MEs or the `topology organization'~\cite{uzunov2016-securitysurvey} thereof.
-If participants in two different MEs want to communicate, such communication is achieved through a pair of reflectors (proxies), one proxy in each of the MEs.
+Participants can be divided (\ie into regions) using multiple MEs.
+IPSME specifies participants should connect to a local ME, but places no limitation on the number of MEs or the `topology organization'~\cite{uzunov2016-securitysurvey} thereof.
+IPSME specifies reflectors for communication across ME boundaries, and it is this communication that allows MEs to be connected and organized into a general graph topology.

-A proxy object listens and filters for particular messages that should be routed to another ME.
-The proxy object communicates directly with the proxy object in the other ME (its counterpart).
-How two reflectors communicate is left undefined and is completely up to the author of those objects.
-The counterpart then publishes received messages to its local ME; participants of that local ME will receive messages from a distant ME transparently \ie without being aware of any communication complexity thereof.
-A reply message is routed back through the reflectors in a reverse fashion.
-Similar to how adding translating participants adds functionality without changing the existing system, reflectors can be inserted into an ME without changing existing objects; the ME is simply expanded.
+A reflector is a participant in a ME that listens and filters for particular messages that should be routed to another ME.
+The reflector communicates directly with a reflector (\ie its counterpart) in that other ME.
+Upon receiving a message, the counterpart publishes the message to its local ME; participants of that local ME will receive messages from the distant ME transparently \ie without being aware of any communication complexity thereof.
+Communication between two reflectors is left as undefined and is completely up to the author(s) of those participants.
+A reply message is routed back through reflectors in a reverse fashion.
+Similar to how adding translators adds functionality without changing the existing system, reflectors can also be inserted into a ME without changing existing implementations; to the participants using a reflector the ME is simply expanded.